Skip to main content

 University Advanced Diploma in Investigative Interviews with Vulnerable Victims and Witnesses

-Learn how to effectively plan and conduct investigative interviews with vulnerable victims and witnesses.
-Reflect on experiences from your own workplace practice.
-Gain the skills needed to facilitate victims' access to justice.
+Learn how to plan and conduct interviews with vulnerable victims and witnesses in an investigation.
+You'll use your own experiences to reflect on your practice.
+Gain the skills needed to help victims achieve justice.

 Interview with a lecturer and two students